-Dr. Ortale is the Vice President for Student Life and the Founding Director of Strategic Planning and Marketing for the Center for Concussion Education and Research at Chestnut Hill College.
+Dr. Ortale is the President of Maria College in Albany, New York, and was formerly the Vice President for Student Life and the Founding Director of Strategic Planning and Marketing for the Center for Concussion Education and Research at Chestnut Hill College.
 Dr. Ortale’s commitment to student engagement combined with her experience at NCAA Division I, II and III institutions helped to support the development of the peer concussion education program.
 A strength of the peer education program is the interdisciplinary approach which combines research and theory with best practices and assessment.
 Dr. Ortale holds a Ph.D. in Higher Education Administration from the University of Pennsylvania.
 Her research focused on entrepreneurial faculty.
-Dr. Ortale works with a dynamic group of Student Life and Athletics professionals to nurture student success by providing resources and transformative experiences outside the classroom to promote students’ personal growth and academic success.
+Dr. Ortale worked with a dynamic group of Student Life and Athletics professionals to nurture student success by providing resources and transformative experiences outside the classroom to promote students’ personal growth and academic success.

 Currently, Lynn Tubman, M.Ed. is the Director of Athletics at Muhlenberg College.